Skip to main content

 • Shaurya Kapur, Rosewood

-National Chef of the Year is sponsored by Essential Cuisine, Thomas Foods International supported by Aussie Beef & Lamb, Churchill, Continental Chef Supplies (CCS), Classic Fine Foods, Hallgarten & Novum Wines, St Ewe, Valrhona, Evolve Hospitality Recruitment and Worshipful Company of Cooks.
+National Chef of the Year is sponsored by headline partners Essential Cuisine and Thomas Foods International supported by Aussie Beef & Lamb as well as Churchill, Continental Chef Supplies (CCS), Classic Fine Foods, Hallgarten & Novum Wines, St Ewe, Valrhona, Evolve Hospitality Recruitment and Worshipful Company of Cooks.

 20th Feb 2025